mkrygeri/eks-kappa-lab/README.md

 kubectl -n eks-sample-app describe service eks-sample-linux-service
 ```

-The nice thing about thsd is that it configures an aws LB endpoint that can be used to access this without needing to configure it through the AWS API.
+The nice thing about this is that it configures an aws LB endpoint that can be used to access this without needing to configure it through the AWS API.